jorgenbjerkesjo/Omnia-Foundation-Docs/fundamentals/omnia-feature.rst

 - Trigger queue jobs using Omnia Queues API

-**Example**: Provisioning new start page for the tartet site when activate the feature
+**Example**: Provisioning new start page for the target site when activating the feature

 .. code-block:: c#